svenstaro/bvh/README.md

 // TODO Sponza benchmarks.
 ```

-This is the place where you have to differentiate between rebuilding the tree from scratch, or trying to optimize the old one.
+This is the place where you have to differentiate between rebuilding the tree from scratch or trying to optimize the old one.
 These tests show the impact of moving around a particular percentage of shapes (`10p` => `10%`).
 It is important to note that the randomization process here moves triangles around indiscriminately.
 This will also lead to cases where the BVH would have to be restructured completely.